Skip to content

-Metchnikoff's pioneering research prompted him and others to look further into probiotics, leading scientists to discover many types of probiotics such as Lactobacillus acidophilus, Saccharomyces boulardii, and Bifidobacterium infantis; all of which have various properties and can have different effects on the body.
+Metchnikoff's pioneering research prompted him and others to look further into probiotics, and lead scientists to discover many types of 'friendly bacteria' such as Lactobacillus acidophilus, Saccharomyces boulardii, and Bifidobacterium infantis; all of which have various properties and can have different effects on the body.

 One of these scientists was Japanese microbiologist, Minoru Shirota2, who developed a new strain of bacteria called Lactobacillus casei Shirota.
 Shirota believed that the production of lactic acid in the gut could destroy the bad bacteria in the intestines and improve the consumer’s health and longevity in life.
 You may or may not have heard of Shirota, but the chances are that you’ve heard of his creation: the yoghurt probiotic drink Yakult, one of the first commercially available probiotics!

-The word “probiotic” originates from the Latin3, meaning “for life”, though there are also roots in Greek, from bios meaning "lively" or "fit for life".
+The word “probiotic” originates from the Latin3, meaning “for life”, although there are also links to the Greek language, with bios meaning "lively" or "fit for life".

 Before the popular consumption of probiotics, many nations ate fermented foods as part of a balanced diet (or indeed, still do!).
 Fermented foods such as tempeh, miso, sauerkraut and yoghurt have been eaten for generations for a number of reasons (nutrition, and a unique taste for example).
 These foods are thought to be high in essential amino acids, sodium, fibre and calcium and contribute to a balanced lifestyle.